-14. The preliminary PSFR is capped at the highest rating indicated by the quantitative metrics in table 1.
-We apply a weak link approach, meaning that at any point in time a fund needs to meet all quantitative metrics criteria under the categories of credit quality, maturity, and diversification at a given rating level in order to receive that preliminary PSFR, barring applicable cure periods and assuming the rating category 'Dm' does not apply.
+16. The preliminary PSFR is capped at the highest rating indicated by the quantitative metrics in table 1.
+We apply a weak link approach, meaning that at any point in time a fund needs to meet all quantitative metrics criteria under the categories of credit quality, maturity, and diversification at a given rating level to receive that preliminary PSFR, barring applicable cure periods and assuming the rating category 'Dm' does not apply.
 Table 1 summarizes the overall framework.
 Table 2 addresses asset credit quality, table 6 addresses maturity, table 9 covers diversification, and table 10 covers NAV ranges.

-- 15. Funds that hold any "higher-risk investments" are rated at most 'BBm', barring applicable cure periods.
-Investments that have any of the following characteristics are "higher-risk investments": - Investments that S&P Global Ratings does not consider to be the equivalent of 'A-1' or higher (see paragraphs 27-38), as well as securities that are rated below 'A-1' (short-term) or below 'A' (long-term, absent a short-term rating), except certain collateralized investments.
-(In addition to "Credit Quality," in section 1, see "Diversification," "Unrated guaranteed investments," "Unrated obligations of issuers rated by S&P Global Ratings," and "U.S. municipal securities not rated by S&P Global Ratings but rated by Moody's or Fitch," as well as "Collateralized Certificates Of Deposit" and "Repo counterparty risk" in section 2, which address collateralization and repurchase agreements. - Shares of money market funds that are not rated by S&P Global Ratings. - Investments that result in issuer concentrations that exceed stated percentages for specific rating categories (see "Diversification" and "Other funds"). - Newly purchased investments that S&P Global Ratings rates 'A-1' or lower, that are on CreditWatch with negative implications, and that mature in more than one month. - Investments with maturity dates in excess of stated maximums for specific rating categories (see "Individual security final maturity" and "VRN/FRN Final Maturities"). - Illiquid/limited liquidity investments that comprise more than 10% of fund assets (see the 10% limit for assets with limited liquidity section). - Interest rate swaps that comprise more than 10% of fund assets (see "Interest Rate Swaps"). - Investments with maturity extension features that the investor does not control (see "Extendible Investments"). - Investments with high price volatility (see "Investments with high price volatility" and "Higher-Risk VRNs/FRNs"). - Securities with unhedged currency risk (see the 10% limit for assets with limited liquidity section). - A 10-business-day cure period applies to "higher-risk investments." - 16.
-Unless otherwise stated, "day" designates a calendar day.
+17. Funds that hold any "higher-risk investments" are rated at most 'BBm', barring applicable cure periods.
+Investments that have any of the following characteristics are "higher-risk investments":

+- Investments that S&P Global Ratings does not consider to be the equivalent of 'A-1' or higher (see paragraphs 30-48), as well as securities that are rated below 'A-1' (short-term) or below 'A' (long-term, absent a short-term rating), except certain collateralized investments.
+(See the definition of "rating" above as well as "Investments not rated by S&P Global Ratings but rated by other Credit Rating Agencies" in section 1.e below.) - Shares of money market funds that are not rated by S&P Global Ratings, as these don't meet the conditions for use of CRA ratings in our analysis of primary rating drivers, as required under our definition of "rating" above. - Investments that result in issuer concentrations that exceed stated percentages for specific rating categories (see "Diversification" and "Other funds"). - Newly purchased investments rated 'A-1' or lower, that are on CreditWatch with negative implications, and that mature in more than one month. - Investments with maturity dates in excess of stated maximums for specific rating categories (see "Individual security final maturity" and "VRN/FRN Final Maturities"). - Illiquid/limited liquidity investments that comprise more than 10% of fund assets (see the 10% limit for assets with limited liquidity section). - Interest rate swaps that comprise more than 10% of fund assets (see "Interest Rate Swaps"). - Investments with maturity extension features that the investor does not control (see "Extendible Investments"). - Investments with high price volatility (see "Investments with high price volatility" and "Higher-Risk VRNs/FRNs"). - Securities with unhedged currency risk (see the 10% limit for assets with limited liquidity section).

+• A 10-business-day cure period applies to "higher-risk investments."

+18. Unless otherwise stated, "day" designates a calendar day.
 We refer to business days when a manager's ability to take action is within a narrowly defined number of days (typically within one month and in particular related to table 1).

-Unless otherwise stated, a "rating" designates a public S&P Global Ratings issue, counterparty, or issuer credit rating (ICR) or, failing such, a public S&P Global Ratings foreign-currency ICR.
-Where S&P Global Ratings has assigned different foreign and local currency ICRs to an issuer, "rating" refers to the relevant rating depending on the currency denomination of the assets held by the fund.
-(Please see the Appendix for a glossary of additional terms that appear in these criteria.) - 17.
-Some sections of table 1 have been reproduced in each relevant section for ease of use.
+19. Some sections of table 1 have been reproduced in each relevant section for ease of use.
 In the tables, high bank concentration (HBC) refers to metrics that apply when a fund elects to concentrate investment in highly rated bank issuers in excess of the standard issuer concentration metrics described in row 13 of table 1.
 Although maximum issuer concentrations are addressed in table 1, there are permutations of combinations possible that are not easily reflected in a table and are more robustly described in the "Diversification," in section 1.
-In row 1 of table 1, "negative deviation" refers to the potential fall in NAV below 1.000 for stable NAV funds and a similar loss in principal for variable

-(including accumulating) NAV funds.
+In row 1 of table 1, "negative deviation" refers to the potential fall in NAV below 1.000 for stable NAV funds and a similar loss in principal for variable (including accumulating) NAV funds.